 Riveria v USA (Texas 2013) $6.5 million: During labor the baby's heart rate declined in apparent reaction to oxytocin but doctors resumed the drug eventually resulting in loss of oxygen causing severe anoxic brain injury.
 The injury left the child permanently dependent on a feeding tube and unable to speak.

 White v Mangra (Florida 2013) $38.5 million: Plaintiff was put under anesthesia for a chiropractic procedure and began experiencing bradycardia.
 Doctors opted to continue with the procedure anyway.
-During the procedure plaintiff suffered a cardia arrest during which he stop breathing for 5 minutes.
+During the procedure, the plaintiff suffered a cardiac arrest during which he stops breathing for 5 minutes.
 The five-minute loss of oxygen to the brain resulted in anoxic brain injury leaving plaintiff is a permanent vegetative state.
-Jury in Broward County found in favor of plaintiff and awarded damages that exceeded what plaintiff was seeking.
+The jury in Broward County found in favor of plaintiff and awarded damages that exceeded what the plaintiff was seeking.

 Tseng v Mazzocco (California 2011) $2.5 million: Malpractice claims alleged that anesthesiologist left plaintiff unattended and unmonitored during procedure resulting in respiratory failure.
-Loss of oxygen for prolonged period caused anoxic brain injury.
-Jury in Los Angeles County awarded $1,800,000 in economic damages and $445,000 in pain and suffering.
+Loss of oxygen for a prolonged period caused anoxic brain injury.
+A jury in Los Angeles County awarded $1,800,000 in economic damages and $445,000 in pain and suffering.

 If you or a family member has suffered a brain trauma either at birth or in an accident because of the fault of someone else, you have every right to seek monetary compensation.
 Contact the personal injury attorneys at Miller & Zois to discuss your case and find out if you may be able to get legal compensation.
 We are focused in Maryland but we handle a dozen cases outside of Maryland at any given time in cases where the injuries are particularly significant.
 Call us at 1.800.553.8082 or submit a request for a free consultation.